 💬 Bonus Reflection Prompt:

-Choosing to leave doesn’t mean you failed.
+Asking these important questions before breaking up and then choosing to leave doesn’t mean you failed.
 It means you’re listening to the version of yourself that finally got quiet enough to ask what she needs.

 Start with: “Can I be fully myself here?” and “Am I staying out of love or fear?”
 These questions cut through the noise and get real.